 When the material is described as Jute, it is a paper item made from the plant fiber Jute, which is commonly used as a paper alternative.
 Jute tends to be rough in texture and should not get wet.

-For an example of a Jute decoration, see our Bloody Rat Prop.
+For an example of a Jute decoration, see our Furry Rats Prop.

 When the material is described as latex in Halloween costumes, the material will be skin tight, rubber like and have a shiny finish.
 Most Halloween masks are made from latex.